-RNIB offers support to education professionals working with blind and partially sighted learners from birth to 25, including those with complex needs.
+If you are working with blind and partially sighted learners from birth to 25, including those with complex needs, at RNIB we want to offer you support..

-We want to ensure visually impaired children get the best possible start in life and go on to achieve their full potential.
+We want to ensure children with vision impairment get the best possible start in life and go on to achieve their full potential.

 Facts and figures

-It is estimated that there are around 25,000 children and young people up to the age of 16 in England and Wales with a visual impairment of sufficient severity to meet the definition of special educational needs, and who therefore require specialist educational support.
-As many as 50 per cent have additional disabilities, including those with very complex needs.
-Most are born with a visual impairment.
-Further key statistics can be found in the following document.
+We estimate that around 25,000 children and young people up to the age of 16 in England and Wales have a vision impairment of sufficient severity to need specialist educational support.
+As many as 50 per cent have additional disabilities, including some who have very complex needs.
+Most are born with a vision impairment.
+You can find more key statistics in the document below:

 New legislation brought about by the Children and Families Act 2014, means that statements for special educational needs will be replaced by Education, Health and Care Plans.
 The principle of setting out what an individual child needs remains the same.
 The change only affect families living in England and nothing will change until September 2014.